Yes, an LLC member can also be an employee, serving both as an owner and a hired worker within the company.

 In most cases, a limited liability company (LLC) member can’t be paid as an employee.
 LLC members are paid through member distributions, which are considered to be self-employment income.
 That means they’re subject to self-employment taxes and pass-through taxation for income.
 Only true employees can be paid a salary as long as the business maintains its default tax status.

-That said, if the members of the LLC elect to be taxed as a corporation (either as a C corporation or S corporation), things change.
+That said, if the members of the LLC elect to be taxed as a corporation (either as a What is a C corporation? or S corporation (please see our What is an S Corp? page)), things change.
 With a corporate taxation status, an LLC can pay its members more like employees.

 When you’re running a small business, payday is incredibly satisfying because of all the work that’s gone into it.
 But to protect your LLC’s corporate veil, you’ll have to pay yourself correctly.
 You don’t want to accidentally mingle your personal and business finances.
 To make that happen, you’ll have to follow one of two methods to pay your LLC members.